Ferry: United States

 In New England, vehicle-carrying ferry services between mainland Cape Cod and the islands of Martha's Vineyard and Nantucket are operated by The Woods Hole, Martha's Vineyard and Nantucket Steamship Authority, which sails year-round between Woods Hole and Vineyard Haven as well as Hyannis and Nantucket.
-Seasonal service is also operated from Woods Hole to Oak Bluffs from Memorial Day to Labor Day.
-As there are no bridges or tunnels connecting the islands to the mainland, The Steamship Authority ferries in addition to being the only method for transporting private cars to or from the islands, also serves as the only link by which heavy freight and supplies such as food and gasoline can be trucked to the islands.
-Additionally, Hy-Line Cruises operates high speed catamaran service from Hyannis to both islands, as well as traditional ferries, and several smaller operations run seasonal passenger only service primarily geared towards tourist day-trippers from other mainland ports, including New Bedford, (New Bedford Fast Ferry) Falmouth, (Island Queen ferry and Falmouth Ferry) and Harwich (Freedom Cruise Line).
+Seasonal service is also operated from Woods Hole to Oak Bluffs during the summer and fall.
+As there are no bridges or tunnels connecting the islands to the mainland, The Steamship Authority ferries in addition to being the only method for transporting private cars to or from the islands, also ferry heavy freight and supplies, such as construction materials and fuel, competing with tug and barge companies.
+Additionally, Hy-Line Cruises operates high-speed catamaran service from Hyannis to both islands, and several smaller operations run seasonal passenger-only service primarily geared towards tourist day-trippers from other mainland ports, including New Bedford, (New Bedford Fast Ferry) Falmouth, (Island Queen ferry and Falmouth Ferry) and Harwich (Freedom Cruise Line).
 Ferries also bring riders and vehicles across Long Island Sound to such Connecticut cities as Bridgeport and New London, and to Block Island in Rhode Island from points on Long Island.

-Transbay commuting in the San Francisco Bay Area was primarily ferry based until the advent of automobiles in the 1940s and most bridges in the area were built to supplant ferry services.
-By the 1970s, ferries were primarily used by tourists with Golden Gate Ferry, an organization under the ownership as the same governing body as the Golden Gate Bridge, left as the sole commute operator.
-The 1989 Loma Prieta earthquake prompted restoration of service to the East Bay.
+Transbay commuting in the San Francisco Bay Area was primarily ferry-based until bridges were built from the 1920s to the 1960s.
+Prior to the bridges, car ferries were popular.
+Large trains were also moved across the water on ferries, reducing the time to go around the rivers and bay.
+By the 1970s, ferries were primarily used by tourists with Golden Gate Ferry, an organization under the ownership of the same governing body as the Golden Gate Bridge, left as the sole commute operator.
+The 1989 Loma Prieta earthquake prompted the restoration of service to the East Bay.
 The modern ferry network is primarily under the authority of San Francisco Bay Ferry, connecting with cities as far as Vallejo.
 Tourist excursions are also offered by Blue & Gold Fleet and Red & White Fleet.
 A ferry serves Angel Island (which also accepts private craft).
 Alcatraz is served exclusively by ferry service administered by the National Park Service.

 Until the completion of the Mackinac Bridge in the 1950s, ferries were used for vehicle transportation between the Lower and the Upper Peninsulas of Michigan, across the Straits of Mackinac in the United States.
 Ferry service for bicycles and passengers continues across the straits for transport to Mackinac Island, where motorized vehicles are almost completely prohibited.
-This crossing is made possible by three ferry lines, Arnold Transit Company, Shepler's Ferry, and Star Line Ferry.
+This crossing is made possible by two ferry lines Shepler's Ferry and Mackinac Island Ferry Company (formerly Star Line).

 A ferry service runs between Milwaukee, Wisconsin and Muskegon, Michigan operated by Lake Express.
 Another ferry SS Badger operates between Manitowoc, Wisconsin and Ludington, Michigan.
 Both cross Lake Michigan.

+Numerous additional inland ferry routes exist in the United States, such as the Cave-In-Rock Ferry across the Ohio River, and the Benton-Houston Ferry across the Tennessee River.